GergesHany/object-oriented-programming-OOP-/Operator Overloading in C++/README.md

 ```

-In this example, we have 3 variables “a1”, “a2” and “a3” of type “class A”.
-Here we are trying to add two objects “a1” and “a2”, which are of user-defined type i.e. of type “class A” using the “+” operator.
-This is not allowed, because the addition operator “+” is predefined to operate only on built-in data types.
-But here, “class A” is a user-defined type, so the compiler generates an error.
-This is where the concept of “Operator overloading” comes in.
+In this example, we have 3 variables `a1`, `a2` and `a3` of type `class A`.
+Here we are trying to add two objects `a1` and `a2`, which are of user-defined type i.e. of type `class A` using the `+` operator.
+This is not allowed, because the addition operator `+` is predefined to operate only on built-in data types.
+But here, `class A` is a user-defined type, so the compiler generates an error.
+This is where the concept of `Operator overloading` comes in.
-Now, if the user wants to make the operator “+” to add two class objects, the user has to redefine the meaning of the “+” operator such that it adds two class objects.
-This is done by using the concept “Operator overloading”.
-So the main idea behind “Operator overloading” is to use c++ operators with class variables or class objects.
+Now, if the user wants to make the operator `+` to add two class objects, the user has to redefine the meaning of the `+` operator such that it adds two class objects.
+This is done by using the concept `Operator overloading`.
+So the main idea behind `Operator overloading` is to use c++ operators with class variables or class objects.
 Redefining the meaning of operators really does not change their original meaning; instead, they have been given additional meaning along with their existing ones.

 ## A simple and complete example